Ľuboš Blaha: Political and Economic Ideologies

-Blaha has been a member of the National Council of the Slovak Republic since 2012.
 He used to support modern Western Marxism, radical democratic movements, and culturally liberal positions.
 He argues that in the era of neoliberal globalization, the Left must be more focused on socio-economic (redistribution of wealth, cooperative ownership, economic democracy) rather than cultural issues and that the social conservatism of working class in Slovakia must be accommodated.

-Politically, Blaha champions Old Left but is also fond of more authoritarian regimes, including Chavez's Venezuela, Castro's Cuba and Morales's Bolivia.
-He has praised particularly the high progressive taxes and workers' project funds.
-In Slovakia, he promotes the cooperative business model such as the Spanish-Basque Mondragón Cooperative Corporation.
+Particularly, Blaha has praised the high progressive taxes and workers' project funds.
+In Slovakia, he promotes the cooperative business model such as the Spanish-Basque Mondragon Corporation.